 While DHS Security officials acknowledged they do not have such a framework, officials said their efforts are guided by DHS-wide and Trusted Workforce 2.0 customer experience documentation.
 While this documentation may be helpful, officials did not explain how those documents specifically guide their candidate experience efforts.
-Further, this documentation does not specifically address the candidate experience as it relates to personnel vetting.37 Below are a few elements identified in the Office of Management and Budget circular A-11 that, if included in a candidate vetting framework, could improve candidate experience efforts.
+Further, this documentation does not specifically address the candidate experience as it relates to personnel vetting.
+Below are a few elements identified in the Office of Management and Budget circular A-11 that, if included in a candidate vetting framework, could improve candidate experience efforts.

-- Definitions of key terms.
+• Definitions of key terms.
 While DHS has defined "customer" and "customer experience" more broadly for the agency as a whole, DHS Security officials told us they had not documented definitions of "candidate" or "candidate experience" as they specifically pertain to personnel vetting.
-Because personnel vetting process but said they had not formally defined "candidate experience."
-Because personnel vetting involves a range of steps that can vary from candidate to candidate and by position, formally defining "customers" and "customer experience"-as they pertain to personnel vetting-would help DHS Security clarify the populations it should target, customize its approach to improving their experiences, and assess desired outcomes. - Collection of candidate feedback.
-There are no mechanisms for collecting feedback from candidates who have yet to begin working at DHS, or who recently began working at DHS.
-However, DHS Security officials told us that they recently began gathering feedback from employees in DHS components who assist with vetting candidates.
-Specifically, DHS Security officials told us that they added hyperlinks to surveys as part of their email signature.
-Gathering feedback from those who assist with vetting candidates may provide helpful information.
-However, collecting feedback directly from candidates and recent hires would likely provide more substantive insights and allow DHS to directly address feedback to drive service improvements. - Goals and performance assessment.
-DHS Security officials told us that they do not have specific, documented candidate experience goals or performance targets against which performance can be assessed.
-Having goals, sub-goals, and performance targets would help DHS better focus its efforts on achieving specific service improvements.
-It would also enable measurement against those goals and targets.
+DHS Security officials told us that "customers" are candidates in the vetting process but said they had not formally defined "candidate experience."
+Because personnel vetting involves a range of steps that can vary from candidate to candidate and by position, formally defining "customers" and "customer experience"-as they pertain to personnel vetting-would help DHS Security clarify the populations it should target, customize its approach to improving their experiences, and assess desired outcomes.